 - Following your healthcare team’s instructions to care for your skin.

 - Drinking liquids as instructed by your healthcare team.

 - Eating the foods suggested by your healthcare team.

 Before Your Treatment

-- Your treatment site is mapped out correctly.
+- Your treatment area is mapped out.

 - You get the right dose of radiation.